Please click the question to get an answer.

 If the splashback does require any sealing around the edges, we recommend the use of our high quality CT1 sealant.

-This needs to be applied sparingly to the join and any excess cleaned off the surface of the noticeboard using white spirits and a soft cloth.
+This needs to be applied sparingly to the join and any excess cleaned off the surface of the noticeboard using white spirit and a soft cloth.

 How do I fit my plinth?